BRING YOUR STUDENTS ON A FIELD TRIP THAT'S EDUCATIONAL AND FUN

 As an educator, you have a choice of reserving experiences in the Hot Shop Amphitheater, the galleries, the Education Studio or a combination of all three.
 A docent will meet your group when you arrive and escort you to your chosen experiences.
 Each experience lasts 30-minutes and is aligned with Washington State standards.
 If your group is large (maximum 80 students) or consists of more than one class, we are happy to help you work out a rotating itinerary to get the most from your visit.

 Our tours are targeted for grades 3-12, but this does not exclude younger visitors.
 We are happy to adjust the level of a tour to our audience—we even offer specialized preschool tours.

 What will students experience?

 Galleries – We identify major themes, stylistic content and aesthetics through careful research to produce an interactive, interpretive experience for students.
 Students experience the art, are engaged with questions and challenged to draw conclusions.

 Education Studio – The art studio provides opportunities for hands-on engagement with the ideas behind the art.
 An interactive, experiential learning space, the art studio operates as an extension of the Museum’s exhibitions.
-Each month a new resident artist works on site to enrich student experiences.

 Note: A $1 materials fee per student will be charged for groups wishing to participate in the art activity.